-- risks related to our ability to operate as a going concern; - risks related to our requirement of significant additional capital; - risks related to our limited operating history; - risks related to changes in economic valuations of the Elk Creek Project, such as net present value calculations, changes, or disruptions in the securities markets; - risks related to our history of losses; - risks related to cost increases for our exploration and, if warranted, development projects; - risks related to feasibility study results; - risks related to mineral exploration and production activities; - risks related to our lack of mineral production from our properties; - risks related to the results of our metallurgical testing; - risks related to the price volatility of commodities; - risks related to estimates of mineral resources and reserves; - risks related to changes in mineral resource and reserve estimates;
+- risks related to our ability to operate as a going concern; - risks related to our requirement of significant additional capital; - risks related to our limited operating history; - risks related to changes in economic valuations of the Elk Creek Project, such as net present value calculations, changes, or disruptions in the securities markets: - risks related to our history of losses; - risks related to cost increases for our exploration and, if warranted, development projects; - risks related to feasibility study results; - risks related to the determination of the economic viability of a deposit; risks related to mineral exploration and production activities; - risks related to our lack of mineral production from our properties; - risks related to our fack of filmeral production from our pro risks related to the results of our metallurgical testing; - risks related to the price volatility of commodities; - risks related to estimates of mineral resources and reserves;

-- risks related to differences in United States and Canadian reserve and resource reporting; - risks related to our exploration activities being unsuccessful; - risks related to our ability to obtain permits and licenses for production; - risks related to government and environmental regulations that may increase our costs of doing business or restrict our operations; - risks related to proposed legislation that may significantly affect the mining industry; - risks related to land reclamation requirements; - risks related to competition in the mining industry; - risks related to the difficulties of handling the disposal of mine water at our Elk Creek Project; - risks related to equipment and supply shortages; - risks related to current and future joint ventures and partnerships; - risks related to our ability to attract qualified management; - risks related to the ability to enforce judgment against certain of our Directors; - risks related to currency fluctuations; - risks related to claims on the title to our properties; - risks related to surface access on our properties; - risks related to potential future litigation; - risks related to our lack of insurance covering all our operations; - risks related to our status as a "passive foreign investment company" under the United States Internal Revenue Code of 1986, as amended: - risks related to the Common Shares, including price volatility, lack of dividend payments, dilution, and penny stock rules; and - · risks related to our debt.
+- risks related to changes in mineral resource and reserve estimates; - risks related to differences in United States and Canadian reserve and resource reporting; - risks related to our exploration activities being unsuccessful; - risks related to our ability to obtain permits and licenses for production; - risks related to government and environmental regulations that may increase our costs of doing business or restrict our operations; - risks related to proposed legislation that may significantly affect the mining industry; - risks related to land reclamation requirements; - risks related to competition in the mining industry; - risks related to the difficulties of handling the disposal of mine water at our Elk Creek Project; - risks related to equipment and supply shortages; - risks related to current and future joint ventures and partnerships; - risks related to our ability to attract qualified management; - risks related to the ability to enforce judgment against certain of our Directors; - risks related to currency fluctuations; - risks related to claims on the title to our properties; - risks related to surface access on our properties; - risks related to potential future litigation; - risks related to our lack of insurance covering all our operations; - risks related to covenants contained in agreements with our secured creditors that may affect our assets; - risks related to the extent to which our level of indebtedness may impair our ability to obtain additional financing; - risks related to our status as a "passive foreign investment company" under the United States Internal Revenue Code of 1986, as amended; - · risks related to the Common Shares, including price volatility, lack of dividend payments, dilution, and penny stock rules; and - risks related to our debt.

 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those described herein.
 This list is not exhaustive of the factors that may affect any of the Company's forward-looking statements.
-Forward-looking statements are statements about the future and are inherently uncertain, and actual achievements of the Company or other future events or conditions may differ materially from those reflected in the forward-looking statements due to a variety of risks, uncertainties, and other factors, including without limitation those discussed under the heading "Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended June 30, 2017, as well as other factors described elsewhere in this report and the Company's other reports filed with the SEC.
+Forward-looking statements are statements about the future and are inherently uncertain, and actual achievements of the Company or other future events or conditions may differ materially from those reflected in the forward-looking statements due to a variety of risks, uncertainties, and other factors, including without limitation those discussed under the heading "Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended June 30, 2017, as well as other factors described elsewhere in this report and the Company's other reports filed with the SEC